jaxio/javaee-lab/README.md

     ./bin/standalone.sh

-## Step 2: reverse sample schema and generate the source
+## Step 2: reverse the sample SQL schema and generate the source code

 From this folder run from: